 5) Tintagel Castle:

 Short breaks in Cornwall wouldn’t be complete without a visit to Tintagel Castle.
 Surrounded by myth, the legend of King Arthur and stunning scenery, Tintagel is set high on an isolated headland on Cornwall’s rugged north coast.
-There’s not actually much left of the 13th century stronghold built by Richard, the 1st Earl of Cornwall, other than a few crumbling ancient walls, yet a visit is still more than worthwhile!
+There’s not actually much left of the 13th-century stronghold built by Richard, the 1st Earl of Cornwall, yet a visit is still more than worthwhile!

-For one, an exciting new cantilever bridge recently opened to the public in 2019.
+To begin with, one of the first things to do in Tintagel is cross the new cantilever bridge which recently opened to the public in 2019.
 Previously visitors had to climb hundreds of steep stone steps to reach Tintagel, which was quite the workout!
-Now, the bridge effortlessly reconnects the castle inland with the shore, perched on the site where archaeologists believe a narrow land-bridge once stood.
+However, now the bridge effortlessly reconnects the castle with the shore.

-The eye-catching design of the bridge definitely brings a new dynamic to Tintagel.
-However, what I loved most about visiting was simply the stunning scenery.
-I was captivated by the beautiful landscape.
-It features rolling waterfalls, hidden caves and crystal-clear water that laps at the bottom of the cliffs below… In fact, if you’re lucky enough to visit on a warm summer’s day I would definitely recommend packing your swimming gear to enjoy the castles very own small beach!
+The bridge’s eye-catching design brings a new dynamic to Tintagel.
+Yet, what I loved most about visiting was simply the stunning scenery… It features rolling waterfalls, hidden caves and crystal-clear water.
+In fact, if you’re lucky enough to visit on a warm summer’s day I would definitely recommend packing your swimming gear to enjoy the castle’s very own small beach!

 Top Tip – As with most of the mentioned places to visit in Cornwall, Tintagel is very popular and tickets to visit often sell out.
 So, again, it’s best to prebook online in advance.